 Sitecore and WordPress are two of the most robust CMS tools on the web.
 However, they are fundamentally different.

 First, WordPress is significantly more popular than Sitecore.
-It's used in more websites, under all categories, across the globe.
+It's used for more websites, under all categories, across the globe.

-Second, Sitecore involves a managed platform while WordPress is built on open-source software that can be used on your choice of platforms.
-In essence, this means that you need a paid license to use Sitecore while WordPress is free to use (plus any costs associated with the platform where you host WordPress).
+Second, Sitecore involves a managed platform, while WordPress is built on open-source software that can be used on your choice of platforms.
+In essence, you need a paid license to use Sitecore, while WordPress is free to use (plus any costs associated with the platform where you host WordPress).

 Despite these disparities, the platforms can be compared across the four principal CMS qualities.
-Let's use these qualities to determine which option comes out on top for you.
+Let's use these qualities to determine which option is right for you.

 Two major factors affect how easy it is to use a CMS: the core software functionality and the content editor.
 In other words, we’re looking at how easy it is to manage and create content on the respective platform.

-Sitecore is an enterprise-level platform that powers more than 130,000 businesses in many industries including sports, banking, and travel.
+Sitecore is an enterprise-level platform that powers over 130,000 businesses in many industries, including sports, banking, and travel.
 It's a robust, standalone, commercial software.

-On the other hand, WordPress powers 35% of the internet.
-It’s fundamentally a quite basic CMS platform.
-While you don't pay for the platform itself, the components that it consists of — theme designs and plugins (which extend functionality) — usually come at a cost.
+WordPress powers 35% of the internet.
+It is a more basic CMS platform that uses plugins to extend its core functionality.
+While you don't pay for the platform itself, the theme designs and plugins will usually come at a cost.

-Sitecore makes it easy for you to update your site content using features such as content reusing.
+Sitecore makes it easy to update your site content using features such as content reusing.
 In WordPress, populating various site locations with content requires manual action that can be time-consuming.

-Versioning, also referred to as revisions in WordPress, allows you to create a version of your website and preview your updates before publishing.
-Both platforms are very similar when it comes to this.
+Versioning, also called revisions in WordPress, lets you create a version of your website and preview your updates before publishing.
+Both platforms offer similar value in this area.

-Both platforms provide robust content editors with WYSIWYG capabilities.
-This is an important feature for modern CMS tools because it allows users to create content without the need for coding skills as well as preview pages.
+Both platforms provide robust content editors with WYSIWYG (What You See Is What You Get) capabilities.
+This is an important feature for modern CMS tools because it allows users to create content without the need for coding skills and preview pages.
 Here's a look at WordPress's WYSIWYG editor.

-When we refer to flexibility, we’re referring to the level of control the CMS gives you in terms of both administration and customization features.
+When we say flexibility, we mean the level of control the CMS gives you in terms of both administration and customization features.
 The former makes it easy for users to access and work on your site, and the latter is concerned with design freedom.

 Both platforms have great workflow functionality.
-In Sitecore, this is more advanced and intuitive.
-Sitecore creates a hierarchy of users and permissions, allowing members to make changes and managers to review and approve content prior to publishing.
+Sitecore is more advanced and intuitive.
+Sitecore creates a hierarchy of users and permissions, allowing members to make changes and managers to review and approve content before publishing.
 Site changes can be traced back to the user who made them.

 For custom solutions, you have to do your custom development.
 If you want to deploy the CMS on Azure, you'll need a small team to help with the launch and ongoing maintenance.

-By comparison, WordPress is easier to use and empowers you to get started much quicker.
+By comparison, WordPress is easier to use and empowers you to get started more quickly.
 This is made possible by ready-to-use themes and cloud-based hosting.
-However, most themes must be customized to your branding and website goals to be useful in converting visitors to customers.
+However, most themes must be customized to your branding and website goals to convert visitors to customers effectively.

-As a general rule, Sitecore is ideal if your business is looking for a custom solution and has the capacity to build it.
-WordPress works if you need a simple solution that doesn't require a lot of technical effort.
+As a general rule, Sitecore is ideal if your business is looking for a custom solution and has the team capacity to build it.
+WordPress works if you need a simple solution that doesn't require much technical effort.

 3. Sitecore vs. WordPress Marketing Support: SEO & Integrations

-A CMS with built-in search engine optimization (SEO) tools improves your marketing efforts by helping you address various aspects of on-page SEO including URLs, meta descriptions, alt tags, page titles, compliance, authentication, and duplicate content.
+A good website marketing plan in 2023 has to include SEO.
+So, a CMS with built-in search engine optimization (SEO) tools improves your marketing efforts by helping you address various aspects of on-page SEO, including URLs, meta descriptions, alt tags, page titles, compliance, authentication, and duplicate content.